5 Tips to Protect Yourself from Online Bullying

 This doesn’t mean that their privacy should be violated or that their conversations should be spied on.
 However, they need to know that their parents may ask for access to their profiles or messages at some point.

 Like this article?
-You may also like to read: Bullying Leads to the Tragic Suicide of an 11 Year-Old Boy
+You may also like to read: The KiVa Method for Bullying and Harassment at School

 3. Privacy protection

 A fundamental aspect is to teach children and young people to protect their privacy online.
 This involves keeping their profiles private and not accepting strangers as friends, avoiding posting personal data, and not sharing sensitive content with anyone.
 They need to be aware that once they post content on the Internet, they lose control over it.
 Thus, even if they’re communicating with their partner or friends, they should avoid sharing images or information that compromises them in any way.

 In childhood and adolescence, we’re very vulnerable to pranks, rumors, or scams, precisely designed to make us fall for them and take advantage of our naivety.
 This is why it’s important to warn against false profiles, fraudulent contests, or tempting propositions coming from strangers (such as the crypto cults).

 Finally, if prevention hasn’t been enough and the child is already a victim of online harassment, it’s essential to take appropriate measures.
 These will depend on the specific case, from notifying the school of what has happened to bringing it to the attention of the authorities if the bullying is serious and repeated.

 Children must know the importance of not deleting evidence and go to their parents or trusted adults as soon as possible.